 DiPs are geared toward working professionals who want to make substantive changes in education.
 Experienced practitioners act as DiP advisors; collaboration is encouraged; and applied research & theory is the name of the game.
 Examples of this practical approach include ASU’s focus on “action research” within the workplace; Pitt’s use of “improvement science” to address equity and justice; and Harvard’s concern with “strategy in action.”

 While you’re examining universities, you may also come across Ed.D. programs that contain a culminating project, scholarly delivery, applied inquiry project, or a capstone project.
 The choice of language is determined by graduate faculty and the university.
 But all of them hold the equivalent weight of a traditional dissertation or DiP.

-To get a sense of how an Ed.D. capstone project is structured, we recommend you examine the Ed.D. program page carefully.
+To get a sense of how an on-campus or online Ed.D. capstone project is structured, we recommend you examine the Ed.D. program page carefully.

 - Some schools like to put an emphasis on group work.